 - 2 teaspoon pure vanilla extract

-- 2 tablespoons pure maple syrup
+- 2 tablespoons

 - Pinch of unrefined sea salt

-- Combine all ingredients in a blender and process on high speed for 1 full minute.
+- Process on high speed for 1 full minute.
 Transfer to a glass container and refrigerate.